 What are cash back apps?

-- They list some products;
+- They list products,

-- You upload your receipt;
+- You upload your receipt,

 - They give you cash back.

 Different apps will list different products, so the best way to maximize your chances of getting cash back from the brands you buy is to use all of them.
-Let’s dive into the list:
+Let’s dive into the list!

 One nice thing about Zweet is that it lists no-brand products, like “milk” or “bananas”.
-That means that you can buy ANY brand of milk and get cash back for your purchase!
-You get your cash back via check or PayPal once you reach a $20 balance.
+This means you can buy any brand of that product and get cash back for your purchase!
+You get your cash back via check or PayPal once you reach $20.

 Snap by Groupon

 This app lists some no-brand products too, and like Checkout51, it has limited quantities for each offer.
 Right now, I see “Any $50+ grocery receipt” listed there, but it’s grayed-out and marked “All Gone”.
 You also have to keep checking the app because there’s no logical schedule for when the offers go live.
 You need to reach a $20 cash back balance to request a check.

 Some offers are not valid in Quebec, so pay attention (no pun intended).
 A strong positive point about CartSmart: you can request your cash back via PayPal when your balance is at least $5.
 Another nice feature is that you can save offers to a shopping list, so you can plan your trip to the supermarket and not have to keep looking for specific items, like “I’m sure there was an offer for this tomato sauce here somewhere.” :)

 Save.ca lists some flyers, but its strong point seems to be its cash back items.
 However, I haven’t seen any no-brand products here, and the list is kind of small compared to other apps.
 The list is updated every Monday, and like CartSmart, you can request your money when your balance reaches $5 (via PayPal).
 That’s all I can say about Save.ca because I couldn’t create an account from my Android smartphone. :(